 In-kind support from the Collaborative Digital Research Space (CDRS):

-Adjudication Criteria: Number of Workshops: We will be funding up to two workshops this Spring.
+Number of Workshops: We will be funding one workshop per academic year.

-Applicants should apply by writing a proposal and submitting it with a cover sheet by the deadline of Monday, March 21, 2022.
+Applicants should apply by writing a proposal and submitting it with a cover sheet by 5 PM (EST) by Friday, October 13, 2023.
 Please see below for details.